xpack/web-jekyll/_posts/releases/ninja-build/2021-03-16-ninja-build-v1-10-2-2-released.md

 ## Changes

-Compared to the upstream version, there are no changes.
+Compared to the upstream version, the Windows version also supports spawning scripts via `cmd.exe /c`.

 ## Known problems